paulthegeek/nota_bene/README.md

 - Ability to update and delete a note(I already implemented this)
 - Associate a note a user.
 This would require a user table with a one to many association
 - Ability to add a tag/category.
 This would allow for better organization if it is something a user desired.
+- Ability to link the note so you could share it with others.
 - Data syncing.
 This would allow notes to be available across multiple platforms (iOS, Android, Web, Etc.) in near real-time.

 ### How would you test the API?